gtrichard/another_set_of_rscripts_for_genomics/README.md

-# ASoR4G (whatever): Another set of rscripts for genomics
+# ASoR4G (whatever): Another Set of Rscripts for Genomics

 Currently a work in progress, don't pay attention please.